cambronjay/location-utilities/README.md

 The module also includes interfaces for every single standard NMEA sentence.

 This module is still in development, because I am adding coordinate calculation, more specific NMEA parsing functions, and the rest of the NMEA interfaces.
-Units must be passed to determine the formatting.
+Units must be passed to some methods to determine the formatting.
 Pass 'imp' for imperial and 'm' for metric

 How to use it within an Angular typescript project:
 ```